This is a brief Buyer’s Guide for the Volga GAZ-24 that is intended for prospective buyers from countries outside the former USSR.

 In Russia and most other ex-USSR countries, most of the old Volgas were used on a daily basis until 2000s or even 2010s.
 Hence, most of these cars are in bad condition and of no interest to a collector.
 The few good, original, one-owner or family owned low mileage cars that resurface in classified ads from time to time are almost immediately bought by the local classic car aficionados or resellers.
 Really good and rare cars are typically sold by collectors to other collectors, meaning that normally you should know people from these circles to even have a chance to buy one.
-There are still very few classic car auctions and dealers, and the prices they offer are usually unreasonable.
+There are still very few classic car auctions and large dealers, and the prices they offer are usually unreasonable.
 For all those reasons, chances to get a good car for an adequate price are quite low for a foreigner.

 Probably the best place to buy a Soviet car today would be the Baltic states – Estonia, Latvia and Lithuania.
 First of all, they are all members of the European Union now, which makes finding, buying and exporting a car much more simple, especially for a customer from Europe.
 Secondarily, contrary to what their inhabitants may want you to think, these countries were quite wealthy during the Soviet era, and people there were buying a lot of personal cars as a consequence.
 Hence, a good choice of well preserved specimens.

 Volga cars were sold in many countries of Central, Northern and Western Europe as well, and some of these exported cars resurface from time to time, usually as garage / barn finds.